manriif/supabase-edge-functions-kt/README.md

 ### Main function

 The plugin will, by default, generate a kotlin function that acts as a bridge between your main function and the Deno serve function.
-This also results in the generation of the supabase function's `index.ts` file.
+This also results in the generation of the function's `index.ts` file.

 <details>
   <summary>Disable the bridge function</summary>